Skip to main content

 Requesting Digitization

-When enabled by your library, and when a list is associated with a course, you can initiate a specific digitization and/or copyright request with the library.
+When enabled by your library, and when a list is associated with a course, users can initiate a specific digitization and/or copyright request with the library.
 (For a digitization request, there must not already be another open request and the citation must be a physical title with at least one item.
 For a copyright clearance request, the citation must be an uploaded file, and the copyright must not be already set as self-declared or marked as Creative Commons.)
 These requests are handled manually or automatically by the library, depending on the library's back-end configurations.

 • A copyright request asks the library to clear copies for specific pages and/or chapters.
 Use this option when you plan to initiate a digitization request or you plan to make copies of the material yourself (such as photocopies) or upload a file.